3210439/3210439/README.md

 - learning server optimization strategies
 - Contribute to openSource projects on GitHub

-If you are looking for an opensource contributor, please contact me
+If you are looking for an opensource contributor, please contact me <br>
+: kgk4779@gmail.com